-Advanced training is held every Monday from 6pm to 8pm in University Place, Oxford Road.
+We hold advanced training every Monday from 6pm to 8pm in University Place, Oxford Road.
 It’s suitable for more active and enthusiastic members who are keen on becoming competitive.
 Workshops are tailored to go further in-depth into techniques and strategies used specifically in competition, so members are expected to have a strong fundamental understanding of the British Parliamentary format.
-It’s conducted by our Advanced Training Officer.

 We’ve sent members to represent Manchester at the world’s largest international debating competitions, from Athens to Bangkok!

-In 2020/2021 the Advanced Training Officers, Lucie Slamova and Jacklin Kwan, recorded their workshop series.
+In 2020/2021 the Advanced Training Officers, Lucie Slamova, Jacklin Kwan, and Rhys Steele recorded their workshop series.
 These videos can be found on our YouTube channel.

 Frequently asked questions (FAQ’s)